Curt Wiese

-Curt Wiese is an American football head football coach at the University of Minnesota Duluth, a position he has held since December 21, 2012, after he was promoted from offensive coordinator.
+Curt Wiese is an American college football coach.
+He is the head football coach for the University of Minnesota Duluth, a position he has held since 2013, after he was promoted from offensive coordinator.
 In 2013, he was awarded the Liberty Mutual Coach of the Year Award for NCAA Division II.
 Prior to his arrival at Duluth, Wiese served as head coach at Marietta from 2006 to 2007 where he compiled an overall record of nine wins and eleven losses (9–11).